ebmdatalab/datalab-jupyter/README.md

 # Continuous integration

 Images that use this as the base should reference it by tag, so the correct version of Python is used.
 For example:

     FROM ebmdatalab/datalab-jupyter:python3.8.1

+When upgrading python here, also update the corresponding `FROM` in https://github.com/ebmdatalab/custom-docker/; the same applies to upgrading packages in `requirements.txt` and/or adding packages to `requirements.in`.

 Builds of different pythons are handled by Docker Hub's build service, which [provides custom build